johan-bh/Social-Data---Final-Project/index.markdown

 **NB:** The default Month is "All" and Day is "Monday".
 Therefore, by default when you deselect a crime by clicking on a given crime in the legend you only deselect Monday data (for there entire year).

-From the figure above we observe that most crimes (except Petit Larceny) seem to peak during th elate evening to nighttime hours, particualrly between 18:00 and 23:00.
+From the figure above we observe that most crimes (except Petit Larceny) seem to peak during the late evening to nighttime hours, particualrly between 18:00 and 23:00.
 This pattern is consistent across most days of the week.
-We see day-to-day consistency for all 5 crimes with slightly more prevalence during the weekends.
+We see day-to-day consistency for all 5 crimes with slightly more prevalence during the friday.
 Although monthly differences, it is hard to find any general tendencies.
 Petit Larceny is the most prevalent crime for business and appear to peak during the afternoon suggesting.
 This seems quite intuitive as Petit Larceny encapsulates crimes such as shoplifting which is limited to business hours.

 ### Socio Economic Overlays
 On a more general note, we wish to emphasize that this should not be viewed solely as a critique of the individuals who commit such crimes.
 A significant body of research has demonstrated that increases in criminal activity are strongly linked to socio-economic factors.
 For example, a [paper](https://www.researchgate.net/publication/341956879_Dynamic_linkages_between_poverty_inequality_crime_and_social_expenditures_in_a_panel_of_16_countries_two-step_GMM_estimates) published in the Journal of Economic Structures in 2020, titled "Dynamic Linkages between Poverty, Inequality, Crime, and Social Expenditures in a Panel of 16 Countries: Two-Step GMM Estimates,"  establishes a causal relationship between poverty and crime.
 Similarly, a [paper](https://scholarworks.utrgv.edu/cgi/viewcontent.cgi?article=1064&context=cj_fac) by a Ph.D. student at the University of Texas Rio Grande Valley, titled "Education and Crime,"  underscores the link between lower educational levels and increased criminal activity.